 - Beans are also economical and come dried or canned.
 Dried beans need to be soaked for a long time (4-8 hours) and then cooked for 1.5-2 hours.
 As with lentils, drain and rinse beans them before using.

 - Beans and lentils are perfect for stews, soups, salads, and dips like hummus*Nuts make a great snack or addition to salad.

-- Plain Greek yogurt is a great addition to breakfast because it has more protein per serving than plain yogurt.
+- Plain lower fat Greek yogurt is a great addition to breakfast because it has more protein per serving than plain yogurt.
 Just mix it with fresh or frozen fruit and top it with granola or raw oatmeal.

 - Lean meat and poultry can be prepared for cooking by taking the skin off and trimming excess fat.
 When preparing fish, stick to smaller, non- predatory fish such as pickerel and mackerel.
 Try to eat a variety of different kinds of fish.
 (Make this easy by choosing differently coloured fish).
 Fish can be expensive, but you can save money by buying in bulk and cutting and freezing portions for up to six months.

 *Homemade hummus is preferred when available.
 When buying hummus at the grocery store, look for plain hummus, which will have less salt then flavoured varieties.